Only the Lonely (T'Pau song)

-"Only the Lonely" is a song by British band T'Pau, released in 1989 as the third and final single from their second studio album, Rage (1988).
+"Only the Lonely" is a song by English band T'Pau, released in 1989 as the third and final single from their second studio album, Rage (1988).
 It was written by vocalist Carol Decker and rhythm guitarist Ron Rogers, and produced by Roy Thomas Baker.
-"Only the Lonely " peaked at No. 28 on the UK Singles Chart and remained in the Top 100 for six weeks.
+"Only the Lonely " peaked at No. 28 on the UK Singles Chart and remained in the top 100 for six weeks.
 For its release as a single, "Only the Lonely" was remixed.

 A music video was filmed to promote the single.
+Numerous formats of this release were issued including 12 inch vinyl, 7 inch vinyl, 7 inch Gatefold Poster Pack, 5 inch CD, and 3 inch CD.
+Autographed copies were also made available at independent record stores across the UK helping the song climb the charts.
 T'Pau also performed the song on a number of UK TV shows including Going Live!, Top of the Pops, Daytime Live and The Hippodrome Show.

 Critical reception

 Upon release, William Shaw of Smash Hits commented: "You have to hand it to Carol and Ronnie.
 They certainly know how to make records that start off quiet and then get louder and louder.
 T'Pau have already shown a certain adeptness at turning out crunching great ballads of this ilk, but this time what's so extraordinary about it is Carol's singing.
 One moment she's singing dainty little harmonies, the next moment she's bawling away like a dame possessed.
 Marvellous."
 Pan-European magazine Music & Media wrote: "A song that sees Carol Decker in fine voice which might be a chance for T'Pau to regain their rapidly fading status."